evzenkorec/thesis_contact/README.md

 To run, first create three folders with the names "parameters", "mesh" and "contact_sphere", then run "generate_mesh.py" (generates mesh) and "save_mesh_restriction.py" (restricts the field of the Lagrange multipliers for the Augmented Lagrangian method).
 Finally, run "command_scripts" for solvers and postprocessing

+Installing multiphenics is necessary to run the Augmented Lagrangian solver.